unbun/cs4610-final-project/README.md

 # Vision-Guided Robotic Navigation in Modular 3D Space

 Our project goal is to develop a physical robot and control program that can precisely navigate a modular, 3D environment.
 Given an ordered list of target ids, the robot’s goal will be to visit all targets in the environment.
 Using a mounted phone as a camera, the robot will detect the visual targets and begin navigating towards the first target.
 The robot will repeat the cycle of detection and navigation until all targets have been visited.
+[Link to demo video](https://www.youtube.com/watch?v=5uiuzLLQ6lY&t=152s)

 # Running the project